sergeyk/vislab/tasks.md

 - get rid of the url map thing for AVA dataset

-- abstract classifier/regression metrics into own module, and call them from vw.
+- call classifier/regression metrics in results module from vw

 - do I need to use the same test set for all classes?